-Experimental and methodological work with the underwater antenna Nautilus
+Experimental and methodological work with the underwater OKO-3 Nautilus antenna

-This time, experimental and methodological work was carried out at the section of the supply canal of the hydroelectric power plants.
-Our specialists examined the underwater parts of the supply canal and the concrete structures of the banks.
-In addition to Nautilus, AB-400 and AB-1700 antennas were used for the coastal sections of the canal.
-Topographic referencing in place was carried out using a differential GPS receiver.
+At this particular site, our specialists surveyed a section of the supply canal located at the hydroelectric power plants.
+They examined the underwater sections of the canal and the concrete structure of the banks.
+In addition to the Nautilus antenna within the canal, AB-400 and AB-1700 antennae were used for the canal banks sections of the canal.
+In situ topographic referencing was conducted using a differential GPS receiver.

-GPR survey using AB-700 Nautilus was carried out in profiling mode, in which the device is pressed as tightly as possible to the bottom of the discharge canal and to concrete structures and moves continuously along the observation profile, at a speed of about 3 km/h (the speed of movement depends on the selected survey parameters and surface conditions).
-During the GPR survey of coastal areas, the antennas were moved over the surface of concrete slabs.
-The GPR was controlled, the sounding results were saved and the scan results were displayed in real time using the CartScan software.
+The AB-700 Nautilus surveying was carried out in profiling mode, in which the device is pressed tightly against the canal bed and concrete structures, and is moved continuously along the observation profile at a speed of approximately 3 km/h (depending on the selected survey parameters and surface conditions).
+While surveying the canal bank areas, the antennae were moved over the surface of concrete slabs.